sidhardha58/Book-Store/README.md

 * 🔍 Add search and filter options
 * ⭐ Add book ratings and reviews
 * ☁️ Deploy on cloud platforms (Render, Vercel, MongoDB Atlas)

 ---

-## 🛡️ License

-This project is licensed under the **MIT License** – feel free to use and modify it.

----